ezrayst/mpm_postprocess/README.md

 ## Features

-- [x] Convert HDF5 files to VTK for visualization
+- [x] Convert HDF5 files to VTP for visualization of different parameters like velocity and strain (note that [mpm code](https://github.com/cb-geo/mpm) outputs stress in VTP format)
 - [ ] Analyze different variables such as stress and velocity of certain particles over time

 ## Dependencies